-- Price: Basic plans are $31.96 a week.
-The Standard plan is $47.96 a week for extra chat and messaging support with a therapist.
-The Premium plan is $63.96 a week for express replies and two live chat therapist sessions a week.
-The prices include the first month’s 20 percent discount.
+- Price: Basic plans are $39.95 a week.
+The Standard plan is $59.95 a week for extra chat and messaging support with a therapist.
+The Premium plan is $79.95 a week for express replies and two live chat therapist sessions a week.
+Currently, the platform offers a 20 percent discount for the first month.

 - Insurance: Does not accept insurance, but you can request reimbursement or direct payment for services.

-You’re given worksheets to fill out.
-Your assigned therapist gives you feedback on these worksheets within 24 hours.
-You can also sign up for a plan that offers individual therapy by live chat, along with the ability to send messages to your therapist as well.
+After filling out your worksheets, your assigned therapist gives you feedback within 24 hours.
 You receive a journal, activity plan, and videos for yoga and meditation.
+You can also sign up for a plan that offers individual therapy by live chat and allows you to send messages to your therapist.

-Overall, users seem to find Online-Therapy.com helpful as long as the work is being put in to complete worksheets.
+Overall, users seem to find Online-Therapy.com helpful as long as they put in the work to complete worksheets.
 Some found the cost to be high, and they wished there was an app that worked with their phone.

 Best for prescription services